nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

-optimal random search strategies by focusing on how searchers change their movement patterns across differential searching environments (Bartumeus et al., 2003; Humphries et al., 2010; Mizumoto and Dobata, 2019; Weimerskirch et al., 2007).
-However, although these studies emphasized the importance of external environments to determine the optimal ransom search strategies, the internal conditions of searchers have rarely been considered.
+optimal random search strategies by focusing on how searchers change their movement patterns across differential searching environments (Bartumeus et al., 2003; Humphries et al., 2010; Mizumoto and Dobata, 2019; Reijers et al., 2021; Weimerskirch et al., 2007).
+However, although these studies emphasized the importance of external environments to determine the optimal ransom movement patterns, the internal conditions of searchers have rarely been considered (Joo et al., 2022).
 Real animals have different entities, such as sexes and ages, among individuals, and their physiological conditions dramatically change according to time due to e.g., changes of nutritional conditions.
-Such biological contexts are essential to connect theories of random search and empirical observations of animal searching behaviors (refs).
+Such biological contexts are essential to connect theories of random search and empirical observations of animal searching behaviors.

 Mate search is essential for sexual reproduction, and random search theories predict that both females and males evolved sex-specific